Fullaxx/microraids/CHECK_EXAMPLE.md

 btrfs scrub status /mnt/VAHAW81L
 ```

-If you have a microraids map file, you can use the provided scrub script to check all your filesystems.
+If you have a microraids map file, you can use the provided scrub script to check all your filesystems. \
+Your btrfs filesystem must be mounted to start scrubbuing, but your microraids do not have to be running.
 ```bash
 ./mr_scrub.sh <MAP> <start|status>